ibm-cloud-docs/ContinuousDelivery/pipeline_versioned_base_images.md

  ### Version 2.7
  {: #version_2_7}

 Starting with version 2.7, the default JVM is Java&trade; 11.
-You can access Java 8 from `/usr/local/openjdk-8`.
-Although two versions of Helm are available, the default version is 2.x (2.16.6).
-You can access Helm version 3 within the `helm3` tool. `yq` also provides versions 2.4.1 and 3.3.0.
+Java&trade; 8 was removed.
+If you still need Java&trade; 1.8, you can either use version 2.6 or your own custom image.
+Although two versions of Helm are available, the default version is 2.16.6.
+You can access Helm version 3.2.1 by using the `helm3` command.

 To view the contents of version 2.7, from the running image, type `default_versions.sh`.
 This image includes the following tools: